martavp/docs/docs/index.md

 users are [encouraged](https://devhints.io/bash) to use bash since Sophia's compute job scheduler primarily supports this shell.

+## Acknowledgment of use

+To cite this computational resource please use DOI **10.48714/dtu.hpc.0003** and e.g. the following text:

+*The authors gratefully acknowledge the computational and data resources provided by the Sophia HPC cluster at the Technical University of Denmark (www.dtu.dk).*

 ## Guidelines for use

 Through constructive dialogue we wish on one hand to ensure continuity and progress